iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 The set of all conflicts in the causal history of a transaction $tx$ is called the branch of $tx$ and denoted as $Branch(tx)$.

-### Block Branches

-Another important use case of branches is defined on the block level.

 #### Branch of a block